Family Ski Trip: 8 Ways to Save Money

 4. Fly JetBlue, Southwest for Waived Baggage Fees

 Don’t have any ski equipment?
 You can save money on ski and snowboard rentals by planning ahead and reserving your equipment online.
-For example, Winter Park Resort in Colorado offers a 25% discount on equipment rentals of 4 days or longer when they’re booked at least 48 hours ahead of time online.
-You can often save an additional 20% to 30% by renting your ski and snowboard gear at a rental shop that is located off of the mountain.
-For example, many rentals at Epic Mountain Sports in Winter Park, CO, start about 25% less than for similar equipment on the mountain.
+For example, Winter Park Resort in Colorado offers a 25 percent discount on equipment rentals of four days or longer when they’re booked at least 48 hours ahead of time online.
+You can often save an additional 20 to 30 percent by renting your ski and snowboard gear at a rental shop that is located off of the mountain.
+For example, many rentals at Epic Mountain Sports in Winter Park, Colorado start about 25 percent less than for similar equipment on the mountain.

 6. Use Starwood Points for Your Slope-Side Hotel Room